cheeyeo/VAULT_AWS_DEPLOY/README.md

 TODO:

+* Create raft backup storage to S3
 * Need to create module or script for letsencrypt
-* Store the letsencrypt certs into secrets manager as binary file
+* Store the letsencrypt certs into secrets manager as binary files ( only use privkey and fullchain )

+* Redirect logs to cloudwatch
+* Multi-region replication